MAP233224/Motor/README.md

 ``windres Motor.rc -O coff -o Motor.res`` (to create the .res file and include the .ico in the final build)
 ``gcc -O3 Motor.c -o Motor Motor.res`` (optimized mode flag -O3 helps search through seeds 3 times faster than without)

 If you have any questions or issues regarding the application, direct them to me via Twitter @shinyhunter_map
+If you want to thank me with a little extra, you can donate at https://ko-fi.com/map233224 <3